Share:

 Preventing and Treating Plantar Fasciitis

 A stable, healthy weight reduces stress on the feet.
 Combine a balanced diet with regular exercise.
-For instance, foods rich in vitamin C are great for our foot health, as this superstar nutrient can fight foot pain caused by inflammation.
+For instance, foods rich in vitamin C are great for our foot health, as this superstar nutrient can help fight foot pain caused by inflammation.

 Proper foot care